 I battled with this one a lot.
 I love chocolate and nuts together.
 I like the texture they bring to cookies and their toasted flavor.
 But I decided that chocolate chunks deserved to shine alone in this cookie.
 Plus, I wouldn’t have any noses turn up when I had to tell the people who hate nuts in brownies that these cookies contained them too.
 Instead I got the best of both worlds by using this toasty, pure walnut extract that my friend Vangie of Meso Nutso makes.
 She does it all herself and the quality & care is evident.
 She uses triple distilled vodka, local Oregon walnuts and bourbon to make this particular extract.
 I know beautiful is not the right descriptor to describe aroma, but it’s true in this case.

 I tested this recipe with several different chilling times, from none at all to 2 days.
 The winner?
 30 minutes.
-With no chill time they spread too thin and don’t get that nice rippled effect.
-Bake them straight from the refrigerator after a night of resting and they don’t spread enough.
-Result: mini hockey pucks.
-Both still tasted great, but not quite the texture I desired.
+If you don’t chill them, the dough will spread too thin in the oven and the cookies won’t get that nice rippled effect.

 Okay…… I think you’re ready!